iterative/dvc.org/content/docs/dvclive/get-started.md

 1614129198848	2	0.8907166719436646
 ```

-> If you don't update the step number, the Metrics Logs won't be generated.
+> If you don't update the step number, the metrics history won't be generated.

 ## What next?